Key Takeaways:

 Agricultural use

-Centers for Disease Control and Prevention (CDC) data reveal that antibiotic resistance is responsible for more than 2 million illnesses in the United States.
-It is also responsible for at least 23,000 deaths.
+According to the Centers for Disease Control and Prevention (CDC), antibiotic resistance causes more than 2 million illnesses and at least 23,000 deaths in the United States each year.

 How Does Resistance Develop?

-By the nature of their action, antibiotics are prone to losing their efficacy.
-Every time scientists come up with a new one, they know there is the likelihood that it may lose its potency at some point.
-Scary, isn’t it?
+By their very nature, antibiotics are vulnerable to losing effectiveness.
+Every time scientists develop a new one, they do so knowing it may eventually lose its potency.
+A sobering thought, isn’t it?

 Biofilms and Antibiotic Resistance